josh-cooper/retros-against-humanity/README.md

 # Retros Against Humanity

 Retros Against Humanity is a fun and engaging multiplayer game that puts a twist on traditional retrospectives.
-It combines the humor of "Cards Against Humanity" with the productivity of Agile retrospectives, creating a unique and entertaining way for teams to reflect on their work.
+It combines the rules of "Cards Against Humanity" with the productivity of Agile retrospectives, creating a unique and entertaining way for teams to reflect on their work.

+Each round users vote on a winner, who is then in charge of leading a discussion on based the prompt and the card they played.

 ## Features

 - Multiplayer gameplay
 - Real-time updates using Supabase
 - Optimistic local updates with React Query
+- AI moderation and discussion suggestions
 - React-based user interface with Next.js
 - Tailwind CSS for styling
 - Framer Motion for smooth animations